TauferLab/GEOtiled/docs/Function_Docs.md

 #### Notes
 * If a shapefile and bounding box are both specified, the shapefile takes precedent
 * GEOtiled currently only supports computation on GeoTIFF files, and it is not recommended to change the prod_format variable

+### `generate_img(tif, cmap='inferno', dpi=150, downsample=1, verbose=False, clean=False, title=None, nancolor='green', ztype="Z", zunit=None, xyunit=None, vmin=None, vmax=None, reproject_gcs=False, shp_files=None, crop_shp=False, bordercolor="black", borderlinewidth=1.5, saveDir = None)`

+#### Plots a GeoTIFF image using matplotlib.
+This function is meant to visualize GeoTIFF with optional parameters to ensure data visualization is made easily discernable and customizable.

+#### Required Parameters
+tif : str
+* String specifying name of the GeoTIFF file in the data directory to plot.

+#### Optional Parameters
+cmap : str
+* Colormap used for visualization.
+Default is 'inferno'.

+dpi : int
+* Resolution in dots per inch for the figure.
+Default is 150.

+downsample : int
+* Factor to downsample the image by.
+Default is 10.

+verbose : bool
+* If True, print geotransform and spatial reference details.
+Default is False.

+clean : bool
+* If True, no extra data will be shown besides the plot image.
+Default is False.

+title : str
+* Title for the plot.
+Default will display the projection name.

+nancolor : str
+* Color to use for NaN values.
+Default is 'green'.

+ztype : str
+* Data that is represented by the z-axis.
+Default is 'Z'.

+zunit : str
+* Units for the data values (z-axis).
+Default is None and inferred from spatial reference.

+xyunit : str
+* Units for the x and y axes.
+Default is None and inferred from spatial reference.

+vmin : float
+* Value of lower bound for coloring on plot.
+Will be whatever the min value of the data is if none is specified.

+vmax : float
+* Value of upper bound for coloring on plot.
+Will be whatever the max value of the data is if none is specified.

+reproject_gcs : bool
+* Reproject a given raster from a projected coordinate system (PCS) into a geographic coordinate system (GCS).

+shp_files : str list
+* Comma-seperated list of strings with shape file codes to use for cropping.
+Default is None.

+crop_shp : bool
+* Flag to indicate if the shapefiles should be used for cropping.
+Default is False.

+bordercolor : str
+* Color for the shapefile boundary.
+Default is "black".

+borderlinewidth : float
+* Line width for the shapefile boundary.
+Default is 1.5.

+#### Outputs
+Image
+* Displays image visualizing inputed GeoTIFF data with specified parameters.

+#### Returns
+raster_array : np.ndarray
+* Returns the raster array that was used for visualization.

+#### Notes
+* Alternative colormaps can be found in the [matplotlib documentation](https://matplotlib.org/stable/users/explain/colors/colormaps.html).
+* Graph currently only tested for visualization with Jupyter Notebooks.
+* Using 'shp_file' without setting 'crop_shp' will allow you to plot the outline of the shapefile without actually cropping anything.

 ### `get_extent(shape_file)`